KMoszczyc/Car-AI/README.md

 # Car-AI
-Car AI steered with neural network that is trained by genetic algorithm in p5.js.
+Car AI steered with a Neural Network that is trained by a Genetic Algorithm in P5.js.

 ## Play with it! -  https://kmoszczyc.github.io/Car-AI/